-Interior Secretary To Recommend Trump Make Changes To Several National Monuments
+At Least Four National Monuments Headed For Trump's Chopping Block

-BOZEMAN, Montana — Interior Secretary Ryan Zinke plans to recommend Thursday that President Donald Trump make changes to a number of national monuments, The Associated Press reports.
+BOZEMAN, Montana — Interior Secretary Ryan Zinke recommended Thursday that President Donald Trump weaken protections for a number of national monuments, but he also opted to keep secret specific details about the proposed changes.

+Zinke told The Associated Press he is not asking for any monuments to be eliminated.
+Some, however, appear headed for drastic reductions.

 In April, Trump sparked outrage when he signed a pair of executive orders threatening 27 national monuments — most famously, the 1.35 million-acre Bears Ears National Monument in southern Utah.
 Those orders tasked the departments of Interior and Commerce with reviewing recent land and marine national monuments designated or expanded under the Antiquities Act, which was signed into law by President Theodore Roosevelt in 1906.

-Zinke is scheduled to submit a final report on his monuments review to the White House on Thursday.
+“While early monument designations focused more on geological formations, archaeological ruins, and areas of historical interest, a more recent and broad interpretation of what constitutes an ‘object of historic or scientific interest’ has been extended to include landscape areas, biodiversity, and view sheds,” Zinke wrote in the summary.
+“Moreover, features such as World War II desert bombing craters and remoteness have been included in justifying proclamations.”

+The briefing acknowledged that the vast majority of the 2.4 million public comments received by the Interior Department favored maintaining the current size of all monuments, demonstrating what the agency called “a well-orchestrated national campaign organized by multiple organizations.”

 In an interview with AP in his home state of Montana — where he is traveling for an on-site briefing about ongoing wildfires — Zinke did not disclose specific boundary changes and dismissed the idea that the administration is looking to sell off America’s public lands.

 “I’ve heard this narrative that somehow the land is going to be sold or transferred,” Zinke told AP.
 “That narrative is patently false and shameful.
 The land was public before and it will be public after.”

-Note: This story has been updated with information from the release of the report summary.